mulesoft-consulting/ASMonAzure/README.md

 <a id="step3"></a>
 ### **STEP 3**: Verify Cluster and Connect

-- From the Kubernetes Services page, launch the **az** command line from the newly created AKS clluster using either *Bash* or *Powershell*.
+- From the Kubernetes Services page, launch the **az** command line from the newly created AKS cluster using either *Bash* or *Powershell*.
 Make sure your account's initialized successfully from the Cloud Shell.

 	![](images/image15.png)